m4xshen/m4xshen.dev/content/posts/the-beauty-of-cpp-stl-algorithm-and-lambda.md

 }
 ```

 In this case, you can use the `accumulate` function in `<numeric>`.
-But don't just sum up the students, you have to sum up the student's score with total score.
+However, don't just sum up the students; you have to sum up the student's score with the total score.

 ### STL Algorithm

-There are many STL algorithm that you can use to make your code shorter.
+There are many STL algorithms that you can use to make your code shorter.
 You can also pass a lambda to it whenever the default behavior doesn't match your needs.

 Check out the [full list](https://cplusplus.com/reference/algorithm/) of the functions to learn more.